goldieswx/node-mcu-connect/README.md

 node-arduino
 ============

-node.js helper functions to interface with ethernet arduino through UDP.
+node.js helper functions to interface with embedded ethernet devices through UDP.
+Currently only arduino is supported, but a raspberry GPIO client is in the plans.

 This project is open source, licensed under GPLv3 terms (http://www.gnu.org/licenses/).